-- After finishing step 15 above, it is time to set the caliper in place on the rotor to mark the caliper bracket for the holes you will need to drill.
+- 1. After finishing step 15 above, it is time to set the caliper in place on the rotor to mark the caliper bracket for the holes you will need to drill.
 When we did our latest install on the #MadManx, we took some 6mm vent line and placed it on the rotor edge and slid the caliper over it until it bottomed out evenly on the hose.
 We lined of the caliper ears to the powder coated mount and with a scribe, wax pencil or something similar, the inside diameter of the caliper ear is traced out. - 2.
 With a center punch, make an indention to allow for a straight hole to be drilled. - 3.
 With a 10mm or 25/64 drill bit, drill the holes in the bracket. - 4.
 With the supplied hardware and shims, you will need to align the caliper evenly and tighten the bolts. - 5.
-If you purchased the optional Stainless Steel Brake Lines, the 90° end will be installed into the caliper after the sticker over the inlet on the caliper is removed and thread tape is installed on the fitting.
+With the included stainless steel brake lines, the 90° end will be installed into the caliper after the sticker over the inlet on the caliper is removed and thread sealant is used on the fitting.
 The female end will be installed on the frame horn near the carrier of the transaxle. - 6.
 When bleeding Wilwood calipers, you will need to bleed both upper bleeders to ensure all air is removed.